ertekin-research-group/Dismai-Bench/models/cdvae/README.md

 by predicting the atomic species of each atom in a structure, instead of the overall composition.
 This feature can be turned on by setting `pred_comp_using_atom_types` to true in [vae.yaml](https://github.com/ertekin-research-group/Dismai-Bench/blob/main/models/cdvae/conf/model/vae.yaml).

-The table below shows the composition accuracy of the reconstructed test set structures using the two methods.
+The tables below show the composition accuracies of the reconstructed test set structures using the two methods.
 Without atomic species denoising, predicting composition by atomic species gives higher composition accuracies.
 With atomic species denoising, the composition accuracy is similar between the two, where predicting composition by atomic species gives slightly lower composition accuracy.